kulti/thelper/README.md

 }
 ```

-### Why t.Helper() should begin my test helper function?
+### Why should I call `t.Helper()` as the first statement in my test helper functions?

-Why not?
-If you place it as the first call you unlikely add some assertion before.
+Because `t.Helper()` only affects asserts that are called _after_ the `t.Helper()` call, so requiring it to be the first statement helps ensure
+all assertions in the helper function are affected.

-### Why I need to name *testing.T as t?
-Why it should be the first?
+### Why do I need to name `*testing.T` as `t`?
+Why it should be the first parameter?

 It adds more consistency into your code.
-When common variables have the same name and placed into the same position it simpler to understand and read.
+When common variables have the same name and are placed into the same position, it makes it easier to understand and read.

-Note that it is not a strong restriction to be the first.
-It can be the second to be compatible with `context.Context` param linting.
+Note that you can also have it as the second parameter - this is primarily intended to allow compatibility with `context.Context`.

 ## Installation